 Children living in low income households

-What We Have FoundChildren in sole-parent families were nearly four times more likely to live in low income households when compared to children living in two-parent families.
+In 2012, children in sole-parent families were nearly four times more likely to live in low income households than children living in two-parent families.

-Poverty during the early years of childhood can be particularly detrimental, with negative educational effects persisting at least into the middle years of schooling, even when family incomes improve.
-The relationship between income and education outcomes is not linear - increases in household income have significantly greater impacts on education outcomes for children in low-income families than outcomes for children in high-income families.
+Poverty during the early years of childhood can be particularly detrimental, with negative educational effects persisting at least into the middle years of schooling, even if family incomes improve.
+The relationship between income and education outcomes is not linear; increases in household income have significantly greater impacts on education outcomes for children in low-income families than outcomes for children in high-income families.

 How We Are Going